kmehltretter82/frama-c-linux/man/frama-c.1.md

 -load *file*
 : loads the (previously saved) state contained in *file*.

+-load-library *module*
+: dynamically load libraries.
+Loading order is preserved.

 -load-module *SPEC*
-: dynamically load OCaml plug-ins, modules and scripts.
-Each *SPEC* can be an OCaml source or object file, with or without extension, or a Findlib package.
+: dynamically load modules.
+Each <SPEC> can be an object file, with or without extension, or a Findlib package.
-Loading order is preserved and additional dependencies can be listed in
+  Loading order is preserved, but after plugins and libraries.
-***.depend** files.

--load-script *SPEC*
-: alias for option **-load-module**.

 -machdep *machine*
 : uses *machine* as the current machine-dependent configuration (size of the